joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * IaC proponents prove success in cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).
 The proof includes data for cost/benefit of faster deployments, risk/reward of security verifications, etc.

+* Application planning includes design for self-management and/or self-measurement.

 <b>Examples:</b>